Find out more and follow along:

-Students who want to stand in the Class Representative elections as a Class Rep or as a Sustainability Rep must nominate themselves in the Elections Portal.
-Candidates must submit a current headshot photograph, a brief statement describing their experience and goals for the position, a School Role preference, and their top priority if they were elected to be a class representative.
+Students who want to stand in the PG or Class Representative elections as an Academic Rep or as a Sustainability Rep must nominate themselves in the Elections Portal.
+Candidates must submit a current headshot photograph, a brief statement describing their experience and goals for the position, and their top priority if they were elected to be a class representative.

 If you know someone who would make a great Class Rep or Sustainability Rep, you can encourage them to run by submitting a Nudge!
 Students who are nudged are notified anonymously, in order to encourage nominations without bias.

 Postgraduate (PGT and PGR) nominations for the 2021/22 Class Representative Elections are open from 9am 7th October 2021 (Thursday) until they close at 5pm on the 13th October 2021 (Wednesday).